 Without a well-structured sales system, qualified leads will not be able to make it through the successful deals.
 Whether they are cold calls or warm calls, everything will go in vain.

 5. Ask for referrals

 Do not forget this rule of sales – a warmed-up lead might generate another warmed-up lead before it gets cold.
-Saying – Hello sir, do you have a few minutes to spare and listen about this amazing accounts management tool that I have to offer you – will not be as effective as saying – Hello sir, Mr. Spears provided me your reference to discuss this amazing accounts management tool.
-Can you spare a few minutes to listen about the tool because I believe it will prove to be a good solution to your accounts related problems?
+Saying – Hello sir, do you have a few minutes to spare and listen about this amazing accounts management tool that I have to offer you – will not be as effective as saying – Hello sir, Mr. Spears provided me your reference to discuss these amazing accounts management tool.
+Can you spare a few minutes to listen to the tool because I believe it will prove to be a good solution to your accounts-related problems?

 Long thing short, the answer to the question ‘Does cold calling work’ is no. However, a new version of cold calling, called the warm-calling, works.
 Additionally, there are many other things to be kept in mind while implementing the warm-calling strategy.

-Nonetheless, the easiest way to understand and implement the complexity of shifting the cold-calling approach to its latest version is hiring a B2B sales consulting firm that can help you in mending your sales processes as per the latest market and technology trends.
+Nonetheless, the easiest way to understand and implement the complexity of shifting the cold calling approach to its latest version is hiring a B2B sales and marketing consulting firm that can help you in mending your sales processes as per the latest market and technology trends.